 2. Language Barriers

-For example, Capgemini invested $330 million expanded its offshoring capacity last year.
+Cost reduction has always been the top priority for many enterprises, leading to increased demand of offshore development services.
+For example, Capgemini invested $330 million to expand its offshoring capacity last year.
 Moreover, CPM Braxis and Hewlett-Packard invested $1 billion in 6 offshoring centers in China, Costa Rica, India, Malaysia, the Philippines, and Bulgaria.

 3. Poor working environment